 end

 Can you figure out the changes we made?
-We've now a more dynamic code, requesting user inputs.
-Our program is going to the control flow, asking questions with the boolean expressions and then printing the result according to that evaluation.
-Pretty nice, no?
+We’ve now a more dynamic code, requesting for user inputs and our program is going to the control flow, asking questions with the boolean expressions and then printing the result according to that evaluation.
+Pretty nice no?

-I hope you've learned a lot about conditionals.
+I hope you’ve learned a lot about conditionals.
 These are the main blocks of any programming language.
-Later will be doing more exercises to practice this newly acquired skill.
+Later will be doing more exercises to practice this new acquired skill

 Thanks for reading